CQCL/hugr/specification/hugr.md

              | Hierarchy | Order | ControlFlow
 ```

-Note that a port is associated with a node and zero or more dataflow edges.
+Note that a port is associated with a node and zero or more Dataflow edges.
 Incoming ports are associated with exactly one edge, or many `ControlFlow` edges.
-All dataflow edges associated with a port have the same type; thus a port has a
+All Dataflow edges associated with a port have the same type; thus a port has a
 well defined type, matching that of its adjoining edges.
 The incoming and
 outgoing ports of a node are each ordered independently, meaning that the first
 output port will be "0" regardless of how many input ports there are.